-No matter what their tactic are, they have one end goal; to get a tip from you.
-And, of course, they will ask for a ridiculous tip but stay firm.
+No matter what their tactics are, they have one end goal; to get a tip from you and sometimes (usually) try and rip you off but stay firm.

-I’ll be honest on my first day budget traveling Marrakech, I was still a bit all over the place trying to process everything around me, I was sucked in by the vibrancy of the square and I made a schoolboy error.
+I’ll be honest on my first day budget traveling inside the Marrakech medina, I was still a bit all over the place trying to process everything around me, I was sucked in by the vibrancy of the square and I made a schoolboy error.
 I should have known better but my guard was down and I got snagged.

 School boy error in Jemaa El-Fnaa

-I pulled out my camera too close and before I knew it my friend and I had a snake around our necks and the guy had my camera taking close-ups of snakes.
-The one that got me wanted 200 Dirhams as a tip, I stuck to my guns and only offered him 15 Dirhams.
-After a little back and forth, he took the 15.
+I pulled out my camera too close to them and before I knew it my friend and I had a snake around our necks and the guy had my camera taking close-ups of snakes.
+The one that got me wanted 200 Dirhams as a tip (which is a lot), I stuck to my guns and only offered him 15 Dirhams.
+After a a lot back and forth, he took the 15.